Hi, I'm Hailey,

 Here is my story: I’m originally from California, where I met and married my college sweet heart.
-Soon after, we transplanted to the middle of nowhere New Mexico and later moved to Wyoming and are currently in Colorado.
+Soon after, we transplanted to the middle of nowhere New Mexico, then moved to Wyoming and are currently in Colorado.
 Originally, I created a blog “Celiac on the Range” for someone out there who might benefit from my struggle with Celiac: a true passion project.
 The ideal reader either had celiac, autoimmune disease, or were trying to figure out what works for their body.
 The heart of that is still here on Technically Fed Motion and shows up in the FED section through recipes and nutrition resources.

 Back Story of my Celiac Journey

 I went twenty years without a diagnosis, and therefore my thyroid as a hard time keeping up.
 I have a lot of extra sensitivities/allergies and have hard days for no explainable reason.
 As I healed and got educated on what was goin on I began to figure out the no explainable reasons.

 As someone with celiac, I can’t eat: wheat, rye, and barley.
 But thanks to being sensitive and cross reactions, I don’t eat any grains (e.g., corn, oats, millet, rice) And some foods I can’t eat too much of, such as, some hard to digest veggies, like those in the night shade family, and certain fats…

 So, yay for potato’s, squash, protein powder, and coconut flour; you will see them in many recipes.